Best Bean-to-cup coffee machines to buy

 Jura S8 ( and E8)

-Also rans: Melitta Barista TS Smart, Sage or Breville – The Oracle Touch and De ‘Longhi Elite (We’re not finished with these model yet, so watch this space ! )
+Also rans: Melitta Barista TS Smart, De ‘Longhi Elite (We’re not finished with these models yet, so watch this space ! )

 DE’LONGHI “Primadonna Deluxe”